iamdempa/challenge/README.md

 ## 7. Clean

-To clean the resources you created run;
+To clean the resources you created, run;

 ```
 make clean